Thunder Road (song): Lyrics and music

-Acclaim
+Reception

-In 2004, it was ranked No. 1 on the list of the "885 All-Time Greatest Songs" compiled by WXPN (the University of Pennsylvania's public radio station).
-The song came in at No. 226 in Q magazine's list of the "1001 Greatest Songs Ever" in 2003, in which they described the song as "best for pleading on the porch".
+In 2004, "Thunder Road" was ranked number one on the list of the "885 All-Time Greatest Songs" compiled by WXPN, the University of Pennsylvania's public radio station.
+The song came in at number 226 in Q magazine's list of the "1001 Greatest Songs Ever" in 2003, in which they described the song as "best for pleading on the porch".
 Julia Roberts, when asked which song lyric described her most accurately, chose "Thunder Road"'s "You ain't a beauty, but hey, you're alright."
 The song is featured in the book 31 Songs by British author Nick Hornby.

-It is ranked No. 111 on Rolling Stone's 500 Greatest Songs of All Time list.
+It is ranked number 111 on Rolling Stone's 500 Greatest Songs of All Time list.
 It is also ranked number 3 on the magazine's list of his best songs.
-According to Acclaimed Music, it is the 103rd most celebrated song in popular music history.

-It reached No. 5 as its highest position on radio airplay in France.